Watch Six Nations Rugby on UK TV Abroad

 Both services are strictly geo-blocked outside the UK.

-Why BBC iPlayer and ITVX Do Not Work Abroad
+Why BBC iPlayer and ITVX Don't Work Abroad

 When you try to stream Six Nations matches from outside the UK, BBC iPlayer and ITVX check your IP address.
-If it does not appear to be UK-based, access is blocked automatically.
+If it doesn't look UK-based, they block you automatically.

 Why VPN Apps Are Unreliable for Live Rugby